ThisIsKRK/gatsby-starter-netlify-cms/src/content/blog/the-gofloaters-list-and-guide-to-coworking-spaces-in-bengaluru/index.md

 ![Shared-office-Halasuru-1](./Shared-office-Halasuru-1.jpg)

 This crowded and busy area near the lake is one of the oldest neighbourhoods in the city.
-Traffic can be nightmarish in bengaluru, as you well know, so if your coworkers and you live in the area or the surrounding areas of Indira Nagar, MG Road etc, this is an ideal location and it makes sense to rent out this shared office space.
+Traffic can be nightmarish in Bangalore, as you well know, so if your coworkers and you live in the area or the surrounding areas of Indira Nagar, MG Road etc, this is an ideal location and it makes sense to rent out this shared office space.
 It comes fully loaded with a printer, copier among other things.
 And the décor is funky and happy, making it a fun and creative space to work from.

 Like what you see?
-We have over 50 coworking spaces in Bengaluru alone!
+We have over 50 coworking spaces in Bangalore alone!
 These include coworking cafés and restaurants, shared offices and meeting and event spaces.
 We’re also constantly adding new spaces, so check out our [complete list](https://app.gofloaters.com/#/LandingPage) of coworking spaces in the city and find one that fits your budget and need!

 <!--EndFragment-->